Loaded Potato Wedges

 Key Ingredients and Substitutions

-There are no fancy ingredients needed for delicious homemade potato wedges.
+No fancy ingredients are needed for delicious homemade potato wedges.

 In the printable recipe below, you can find a complete list of ingredients and measurements.

-• Russet Potatoes: We prefer russet potatoes over other varieties; because of the higher starch content, they will be fluffier on the inside and crisper on the outside.
+• Russet Potatoes: We prefer russet potatoes over other varieties.
+Their higher starch content makes them fluffier inside and crisper outside.
 Yukon Gold, red, or even sweet potatoes can also be used.

-• Bacon: We used a thick-cut bacon to get more flavor and chew, but any bacon can be used.
+• Bacon: We used thick-cut bacon for more flavor and chewiness, but any bacon will work.

 ingredients for potato wedges.